nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 void nabto_device_threads_mutex_unlock(struct nabto_device_mutex* mutex);
 ```

-Just like the mutex abstraction, the function should follow the same semantik as in pthreads mutex abstraction.
+Just like the condition abstraction, the function should follow the same semantics as the pthreads mutex abstraction.

 ## Example integration

 In the directory `platform_integration_example` an example integration can be viewed.
 This example works on UNIX systems so
-modules which works on such a system has been choosen.
+modules which works on such a system have been choosen.

 ## Example of a simple module - struct np_timestamp_functions

 This is one of the most simple integration interfaces, so it is a good place to start.
+This
-This interface tells Nabto Edge how to get the current time from the system.
-This is used to keep track of retransmissions of internet communication etc. The interface can be found in `nabto-embedded-sdk/src/platform/interfaces/np_timestamp.h` and looks like this:
+interface tells Nabto Edge how to get the current time from the system.
+This is used to keep track
+of retransmissions of internet communication etc. The interface can be found in
+`nabto-embedded-sdk/src/platform/interfaces/np_timestamp.h` and looks like this:

 ```
 struct np_timestamp_functions {